TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 - Impacket is a collection of Python3 classes focused on providing access to network packets.
 - Impacket allows Python3 developers to craft and decode network packets in simple and consistent manner.
 - It includes support for low-level protocols such as IP, UDP and TCP, as well as higher-level protocols such as NMB and SMB.

-Impacket is highly effective when used in conjunction with a packet capture utility or package such as Pcapy.
-Packets can be constructed from scratch, as well as parsed from raw data.
+- Impacket is highly effective when used in conjunction with a packet capture utility or package such as Pcapy.
+- Packets can be constructed from scratch, as well as parsed from raw data.
 Furthermore, the object oriented API makes it simple to work with deep protocol hierarchies.
 ## G. mimikatz
+- Mimikatz uses admin rights on Windows to display passwords of currently logged in users in plaintext.
 ## H. powershell empire
+- This package contains a post-exploitation framework that includes a pure-PowerShell2.0 Windows agent, and a pure Python Linux/OS X agent.
+- It is the merge of the previous PowerShell Empire and Python EmPyre projects.
+- The framework offers cryptologically-secure communications and a flexible architecture.
+- On the PowerShell side, Empire implements the ability to run PowerShell agents without needing powershell.exe, rapidly deployable post-exploitation modules ranging from key loggers to Mimikatz, and adaptable communications to evade network detection, all wrapped up in a usability-focused framework.
 ## I. powersploit
+- PowerSploit is a series of Microsoft PowerShell scripts that can be used in post-exploitation scenarios during authorized penetration tests.
 ## J. proxychains4
+- Proxychains is a UNIX program, that hooks network-related libc functions in dynamically linked programs via a preloaded DLL (dlsym(), LD_PRELOAD) and redirects the connections through SOCKS4a/5 or HTTP proxies.
+- It supports TCP only (no UDP/ICMP etc).
+- This project, proxychains-ng, is the continuation of the unmaintained proxychains project (known as proxychains package in Debian).
+- This package provides the runtime shared library used by proxychains-ng program.
 ## K. weevely
+- Weevely is a stealth PHP web shell that simulate telnet-like connection.
+- It is an essential tool for web application post exploitation, and can be used as stealth backdoor or as a web shell to manage legit web accounts, even free hosted ones.

 # 11. Forensics
 ## A. Forensic carving tools